Kids Week in Crieff 2025

 - Skill Development: we love to share what we do, and so our performances always include an element of participation to encourage children to engage in circus skills.
 For example our performers will help members of the public to try juggling, hula hooping, and aerial arts, promoting physical activity, creativity and self-confidence.

 - Community Building: Our visits are intended to offer a community activity that brings local people together for a fun, inclusive and interactive experience.
 As an outdoor spectacle, there is no limit to the number of people who can attend.
-In 2024 we performed Wonderland in Crieff to approximately 250 people of all ages.
+For example, in 2024 we performed Wonderland in Coupar Angus to approximately 250 people of all ages.

 - Wellbeing Focus: It is our long term aim that our Wonderland events provoke audience members to consider taking part in circus skills, either through our education programme, or through self practise.
 Circus arts have a well known reputation for improving mental/emotional wellbeing due to a long history of inclusivity, and the skills offer an opportunity for self-expression, resilience and crucially for young people, play.